synesteesia/pathAlgorithms/documentation/implementationDocument.md

 Dijkstra's algorithm is perhaps the most known path finding algorithm.
-It finds the shortest path between all vertices in a weighted graph, unless it is stopped when finding a specified vertice (like in this program).
+It finds the shortest path between all vertices in a weighted graph, unless it is stopped when finding a specified vertex (like in this program).

 The algorithm can be found in the following class in the method run():
 [Dijkstra](https://github.com/synesteesia/pathAlgorithms/blob/master/pathAlgorithms/src/main/java/pathalgorithms/pathFinders/Dijkstra.java).